Nelson Agbesi: Politics

 Agbesi was a member of the People's National Party.
 He contested the 1979 Ghanaian general election and won the East Dayi seat.
-He became the Member of Parliament from 24 September 1979 until parliament was dissolved and the constitution suspended on 31 December 1981.
+He became a Member of Parliament from 24 September 1979 until parliament was dissolved and the constitution suspended on 31 December 1981.

 Agbesi was made a Minister of State by President Hilla Limann.
 He was first appointed the Volta Regional Minister in December 1979.
 He held this post until December 1980 when he was shifted to Minister for Food and Agriculture replacing E. K. Andah in a cabinet reshuffle.
-He held this position until the 31 December 1981 military coup d'état replaced the Limann government with the Provisional National Defence Council of Jerry Rawlings.
+He held this position until the 1981 Ghanaian coup d'état replaced the Limann government with the Provisional National Defence Council of Jerry Rawlings.
 Agbesi was detained at Nsawam Prisons following the coup.
 No adverse findings were made against him by the National Investigations Committee so he was released from custody.

 Other activities

 Agbesi was a member of the Lions Clubs International.
 He was made a District Governor and the Melvin Jones Fellowship for his meritorious services.
 The Tema Supreme Lions Club built the Lion Nelson Agbesi Solar Learning Shed on the Yatsovukope Island on the Volta Lake in his honour to help children have a place of study after school.
 Agbesi was instrumental in getting the Lions Club to help finance a Community Clinic at Liati Wote in 2004.